ianaco70/angular-seed/README.md

 # Angular Seed

 > Angular application seed using webpack, npm scripts, and bootstrap framework.
-Along with Karma/Jasmine setup for unit testing and Protractor e2e testing.
+Along with Karma/Jasmine setup for unit testing and Protractor for e2e testing.

 ## Setup